sirmike/docs/networking/1-common-problems-and-basic-tools.md

 `echo "Simple response" | nc -l 3000`

 It's not a full HTTP response but simple enough to make it work.
 We're more interested in a request itself, than a response now.
 And we're programmers so we use tools carefully crafted for http requests.
-Let's do that with cURL:
+Let's do that with (cURL)[https://curl.haxx.se]:

 `curl http://localhost:3000`